fortio/fortio/README.md

 ## Implementation details

-Fortio is written in the [Go](https://golang.org) language and includes a scalable semi log histogram in [stats.go](stats/stats.go) and a periodic runner engine in [periodic.go](periodic/periodic.go) with specializations for [http](fhttp/httprunner.go) and [grpc](fgrpc/grpcrunner.go).
+Fortio is written in the [Go](https://golang.org) language and includes a scalable semi log histogram in [stats.go](stats/stats.go) and a periodic runner engine in [periodic.go](periodic/periodic.go) with specializations for [HTTP](fhttp/httprunner.go) and [gRPC](fgrpc/grpcrunner.go).
-The [fhttp/](fhttp/) package includes a very high performance specialized http 1.1 client.
+The [fhttp/](fhttp/) package includes a very high performance specialized HTTP 1.1 client.
 You may find fortio's [logger](log/logger.go) useful as well.

-You can run the histogram code standalone as a command line in [histogram/](histogram/), a basic echo http server in [echosrv/](echosrv/), or both the http echo and GRPC ping server through `fortio server`, the fortio command line interface lives in this top level directory [fortio_main.go](fortio_main.go)
+You can run the histogram code standalone as a command line in [histogram/](histogram/), a basic echo HTTP server in [echosrv/](echosrv/), or both the HTTP echo and gRPC ping server through `fortio server`, the fortio command line interface lives in this top level directory [fortio_main.go](fortio_main.go)

-There is also [fcurl/](fcurl/) which is the `fortio curl` part of the code (if you need a light http client without grpc or server side).
+There is also [fcurl/](fcurl/) which is the `fortio curl` part of the code (if you need a light HTTP client without gRPC or server side).
-A matching tiny (2Mb compressed) docker image is [fortio/fortio.fcurl](https://hub.docker.com/r/fortio/fortio.fcurl/tags/).
+A matching tiny (2Mb compressed) Docker image is [fortio/fortio.fcurl](https://hub.docker.com/r/fortio/fortio.fcurl/tags/).

 ## More examples